Wednesday, July 15, is a Code Orange Air Quality Action Day for Ozone for Delaware.

 Hunters drop off donated deer at participating butcher shops or at coolers maintained by the DNREC Division of Fish and Wildlife.

 The coolers are self-serve, walk-in units.
 Each has a posted phone number for hunters to report their donation and alert DNREC staff to retrieve the donation and take it for processing.
-Except where notes, coolers are open 24 hours a day, seven days a week.
+Except where noted, coolers are open 24 hours a day, seven days a week.

-Deer dropped off at a cooler must be field-dressed and registered by the hunter.
-The registration number must be written on the field tag attached to the deer.
+Deer dropped off at a cooler must be field-dressed and registered by the hunter using a tag provided at the cooler.

 The coolers are frequently checked.
 Donated deer are taken to private butcher shops or the butcher shop at the Sussex Community Corrections Center in Georgetown.